joseangeldelangel10/SimpleTweet/README.md

 ## User Stories

 The following **required** functionality is completed:
-1. User can sign in to Twitter using OAuth login 🖥️

-2. User can view the tweets from their home timeline eyes

-3. User can Logout 🚪

-4. User can compose a new tweet ✉️

-5. User can pull to refresh, view character count and embed images ✨
 * [x] User can sign in to Twitter using OAuth login
 * [x] User can view the tweets from their home timeline eyes
 * [x] User can Logout